open-feature/ofep/OFEP-sdk-e2e-test-strategy.md

 The current approach however comes with a problem.
 As SDK tests rely on flagd, these tests rely on SDK contributions [5].
 This means:

-- SDK cannot introduce tests till flagd contribution is there
+- SDK cannot introduce tests until flagd contribution is there
 - Breaking changes require disabling e2e tests until
   - Changes propagate to respective SDK contribution repository
   - flagd implements the breaking change